 **Please visit the HRPP Compensation page for more information.

-Yes, there may be, and these concerns can vary depending on the type of crowdsourcing and/or research you conduct.
-This is why CIS has approved so few crowdsourcing platforms for data collection.
+Yes.
+These concerns can vary depending on the type of crowdsourcing platform you use and/or research you conduct.

 Do I need to add special confidentiality language to my consent document when I use crowdsourcing to collect data?